sho-portfolio/aws-data-engineering-cheatsheet/readme.md

 ## create a connection from python to a mysql database table
 - install mysql connector for python: ```pip3 install mysql-connector-python``` [https://pynative.com/install-mysql-connector-python/]
-- run the following python code:
+- run the following python code to SELECT data:
 ```python
 # https://pynative.com/python-mysql-execute-parameterized-query-using-prepared-statement/